Disease Guide ·Hyperthyroidism ·2026

 Hyperthyroidism in Cats - symptoms, vet costs & insurance

-Hyperthyroidism is the most common hormonal disorder in cats — diagnosis costs $100-$300 and treatment runs $20-$35/month for medication or $1,500-$2,200 for a curative radioactive iodine treatment.
-It's overwhelmingly a disease of senior cats over 10 years old.
-An overactive thyroid gland floods the body with hormones, causing weight loss despite a ravenous appetite.
+Most common hormonal disorder in cats.
+Diagnosis costs $100-$300, treatment runs $20-$35/month for medication or $1,500-$2,200 for radioactive iodine cure.
+Overwhelmingly affects senior cats over 10.
+Overactive thyroid floods the body with hormones, causing weight loss despite ravenous appetite.

 Hyperthyroidism - vet costs and insurance